Marker Logo

 this page online

-which ran from this very spot to the mill's location about 200 feet south of the mission church, consisted of an unreinforced brick, stone, and mortar millrace.
+direction.
+Completed around 1825, it was powered by water directed from a series of springs north of the mission via earthen and tile-lined ditches to the mill.
+The final stretch of the waterway, which ran from this very spot to the mill's location about 200 feet south of the mission church, consisted of an unreinforced brick, stone, and mortar millrace.
 The water turned a large, wooden water wheel, which in turn rotated two millstones that ground corn and wheat into flour.

 The mill was a significant improvement over its predecessor.
 Built in the revolutionary New England style, it featured a vertical water wheel and complex gears that transferred vertical motion to horizontal motion and allowed adjustments of speed, torque, and millstone spacing.
 These modernizations made the mill invaluable to the padres, contributed to the success of one of Alta (upper) California's most prosperous missions, and represented one of the first acts of the Industrial Revolution in the state.

-The mill fell into disrepair after the closure of the mission system in 1834, and its ruins were bulldozed in 1941.
-After an archaeological project exposed the foundations of the mill and millrace, the last remaining segment of the millrace was moved to this location in 2013 for its long-term preservation and for the benefit of the public.
+the foundations of the mill and millrace, the last remaining segment of the millrace was moved to this location in 2013 for its long-term preservation and for the benefit of the public.

 Erected 2013.

 Topics.
-This historical marker is listed in these topic lists: Industry & CommerceNative AmericansSettlements & Settlers.
+This historical marker is listed in these topic lists: Indigenous Peoples and CommunitiesIndustry & CommerceSettlements & Settlers.

+Location.
 34° 5.797′ N, 118° 6.457′ W. Marker is in San Gabriel, California, in Los Angeles County.
-Marker is at the intersection of Ramona Street and Mission Drive, on the right when traveling north on Ramona Street.
+It is at the intersection of Ramona Street and Mission Drive, on the right when traveling north on Ramona Street.
 Touch for map.
 Marker is at or near this postal address: 428 S Mission Drive, San Gabriel CA 91776, United States of America.
 Touch for directions.

 Chapman’s Millrace image.
 Click for full size.

-Photographed By Craig Baker, December 20, 2018
+Photographed by Craig Baker, December 20, 2018

 3. Chapman’s Millrace